-Blythe stared at the large envelope in her mother's hands.
+Blythe stared at the large envelope in her mother’s hands.
 She nibbled on her fingernails and tried to ignore her little brothers and sister jumping up and down.
-The noise was loud in the kitchen and she couldn't hear her mother's words as she gasped and looked up at Blythe.
+The noise was loud in the kitchen and she couldn’t hear her mother’s words as she quietly read the letter to herself.
+Then she gasped and looked up at Blythe.

 “Mother?” she asked.

-"Oh honey, come here," her mother pulled her into a hug.
-"We'll get through this."
+“Oh honey, come here,” her mother pulled her into a hug.
+“We’ll get through this.
+This family is tough.”
+Blythe felt tears prick her eyes.
+She hadn’t even realized that the room had grown quiet until her father spoke.

-"What's going on here?" her father asked, walking into the kitchen and taking off his hat.
-His eyes took in the scene and the large envelope sitting on the table.
-"What is that?"
+“What’s going on here?” her father asked, walking further into the kitchen and taking off his hat.
+His eyes took in the scene and the golden envelope sitting on the table.
+“What is that?”

 “Frank, it’s our year,” her mother spoke up, tears slipping down her cheeks.

-"I'm so sorry," her father turned to her and held out his arms.
-Blythe ran into her father's embrace, wondering if it would be the last time she ever got to.
+“I’m so sorry,” her father turned to her and held out his arms.
+Blythe ran into her father’s embrace, wondering if it would be the last time she ever got to be held by him.

 “Honey, you have to look at the bright side,” Frank admonished.

-"We'll sit by the phone all night if we have to, waiting for your call.
-I'm going to miss my baby so much," Frank wiped at his eyes, embarrassed to find himself about to cry.
-Blythe wasn't ready for this.
+“I’ll write you every week!
+I’m going to miss my baby so much,” Frank wiped at his eyes, embarrassed to find himself about to cry.
+Blythe wasn’t ready for this.
 She was so innocent and so timid.
-She was afraid of mice for God's sake.
+She could barely talk to strangers.
 How could she face a shifter chasing after her and fighting over her?
 It was going to open her eyes to a new experience, one she should never have to go through.

 “It’s time for me to go,” Blythe said, looking up at the clock.
 It was 11:00 and the Running started at noon exactly.
 She still had to get something to eat and check in.
 She switched shoulders, the strap from her bag digging into the skin.
 She looked down at her meager belongings and then back up at her father.
 Man, she would miss him.
 He’d been her rock since she was a baby.
 How would she survive without him?

-"Goodbye, baby girl.
-You take care of yourself," Frank called after her, his hand waving frantically.
+“Goodbye, baby girl.
+You take care of yourself,” Frank called after her, his hand waving frantically.
 She turned once and waved, but after that, she kept her eyes in front of her.
+She knew that if she looked back now, she’d lose it and they’d have to drag her in kicking and screaming.
+Her family didn’t deserve that kind of bad attention.
 Taking a deep breath, she stepped into the lobby of the arena.

-"What is your name?" a red haired young woman asked.
-She didn't look much older than Blythe's twenty one years.
+“What is your name?” a red haired young woman asked.
+She didn’t look much older than Blythe’s nineteen years.

 “Blythe Hobbs,” she replied.